aws-samples/cfn101-workshop/content/advanced/hooks/lambda-hooks/activate-lambda-hook/index.md

 4. Then wait for a few seconds for the Hook to be created.
    ![hook-activate-after-creation.png](/static/advanced/hook/hook-activate-after-creation.png "hook-activate-after-creation")

-TODO:Add Clouser text 2/3 lines
+TODO jjlei:Add Clouser text 2/3 lines
 ---